awsdocs/aws-freertos-docs/doc_source/what-is-amazon-freertos.md

 + Securely connect devices to the AWS IoT cloud using MQTT and device shadows\.
 + Discover and connect to AWS IoT Greengrass cores\.
 + Manage Wi\-Fi connections\.
-+ Audit the configuration of your devices, monitor connected devices to detect abnormal behavior, and to mitigate security risks\.
-For more information, see [AWS IoT Device Defender](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender.html)\.
-Amazon FreeRTOS provides a library that enables your Amazon FreeRTOS\-based devices to write metrics to AWS IoT Device Defender\.
-For more information, see [Amazon FreeRTOS Device Defender Library](https://docs.aws.amazon.com/freertos/latest/userguide/afr-device-defender-library.html)\.
-**Note**
-The Device Defender library currently works on the Microchip Curiosity PIC32MZEF development board and the Windows simulator\.
 + Listen for and process over\-the\-air \(OTA\) updates\.

+For more information, see [Amazon FreeRTOS Libraries](https://docs.aws.amazon.com/freertos/latest/userguide/dev-guide-freertos-libraries.html)\.

 ## Amazon FreeRTOS Console<a name="freertos-ocw"></a>